orkestra/OrkestraGuzzleBundle/README.md

           }
       }

-This bundle is work in progress and may have changes that breaks compatitbility if you choose to use this bundle in it's current state.
+This bundle is work in progress and may have changes that breaks compatitbility.